 How, you ask?

-There are three key ways in which a coaching relationship can help you.
+There are three key ways in which a coaching relationship can help you navigate life after divorce.

 1. Coaching Helps You Take Stock of Your Life and Feelings

 A coach acts like a mirror to help you see your life in an unbiased and analytical way.
 It’s also a unique opportunity to have a powerful conversation about your life and future.
 Importantly, unlike discussions with friends or family, there’s no romance, friendship or family history to get in your way.

 One of the primary benefits of coaching is that it provides you the space to be wherever you are in your process and feel whatever you’re feeling without judgment.
 Divorce evokes many emotions.
 While the work of coaching does not focus on emotional healing (and is, in this way, different from therapy), sometimes you just need to permit yourself to acknowledge your feelings and share them with another person.

 In coaching, you also explore where your life will take you next.
 In the context of divorce, a coach will offer you the tools to move past your feelings and into action.
 Let’s face it, moving past the obstacles is the most positive way to live a more peaceful and fulfilling life.